Parker Posey Biography

 Career

-Her acting career started with her role as ‘Tess Shelby’ in the daytime soap opera ‘As the World Turns’ that ran on television from 1991 to 1992.
+Her acting career started with her role as ‘Tess Shelby’ in the daytime soap opera ‘As the World Turns’ which ran on television from 1991 to 1992.

-She made a minor appearance in ‘Sleepless in Seattle’, a romantic comedy filmed by Nora Ephron in 1993 but she went unnoticed as her scenes were cut off from the film.
+She made a minor appearance in ‘Sleepless in Seattle’, a romantic comedy film by Nora Ephron in 1993 but she went unnoticed as her scenes were cut off from the film.

 In 1993, she played a major role in the feature film, ‘Dazed and Confused’, a cult classic starring Ben Affleck, Matthew McConaughey, and Jason London.

-She became extremely popular when she started acting in non-studio films like ‘Sleep with Me’ and many others, that earned her the title of ‘Queen of the Indies’.
+She became extremely popular when she started acting in non-studio films like ‘Sleep with Me’ and many others, which earned her the title of ‘Queen of the Indies’.

 In 1995, she gained public attention through her lead role in ‘Party Girl’.
 She then appeared in a number of minor supporting roles and also continued acting in independent films.